shkoo25/firstbootstrap/README.md

 1. `npm install`
 2. `npm start`

-The application will be running on http://localhost:3000 and serving static assets out of /public.
+The application will be running on http://localhost:3000 and serving static assets out of /public.# firstbootstrap